-Theorem 4.3 If the matrix A is totally unimodular (TUM) then the network features no unavoidable idleness.
-For any throughput $\lambda > 0$, $UBI(\lambda) = 0$ and $\rho^{BN}(\lambda) = \rho^{net}(\lambda)$.
+Theorem 3.
+If the matrix A is totally unimodular, then the network features no unavoidable idleness.
+For any throughput $\lambda > 0$, UBI $(\lambda) = 0$ and $\rho^{BN}(\lambda) = \rho^{net}(\lambda)$.

-For purely computational purposes, Theorem 4.3 might be sufficient as there exist algorithms that verify whether a matrix is totally unimodular.
+For purely computational purposes, Theorem 3 might be sufficient as there exist algorithms that verify whether a matrix is totally unimodular.
 We proceed to analyze which kinds of collaboration architectures result in a totally unimodular matrix A. The following corollary follows almost directly from existing results about TUM matrices:

-Corollary 4.1 If each resource has at most two activities and the collaboration graph is bi-partite, then the network features no unavoidable idleness.
-For any throughput $\lambda > 0$, $UBI(\lambda) = 0$ and $\rho^{BN}(\lambda) = \rho^{net}(\lambda)$.
+COROLLARY 1.
+If each resource has at most two activities and the collaboration graph is bipartite, then the network features no unavoidable idleness.
+For any throughput $\lambda > 0$, UBI(λ) = 0 and $\rho^{BN}(\lambda) = \rho^{net}(\lambda)$.

-For the network of Figure 4, the collaboration graph is not bi-partite- it includes a cycle that has the three activities a1, a2 and a4.
-This, however, is what we will call a nested-sharing cycle: The resources shared by activities a1 and a2 are a subset of the resources shared by activities a1 and a2 are a subset of the resources shared by activities a1 and a4.
+For the network of Figure 4, the collaboration graph is not bipartite-it includes a cycle that has the three activities a1, a2, and a4.
+This, however, is what we will call a nested-sharing cycle: The resources shared by activities a1 and a2 are a subset of the resources shared by activities a1 and a4.
 We will show that nested-sharing cycles do not generate unavoidable idleness.

-A set of l activities i_1, \ldots, i_l form a cycle if activity i_j shares resources with activity i{j+1} $(j = 1, \ldots, l-1)$ and activity i_l shares resources with activity i_1 .
-A set of such activities are said to form a nested-sharing cycle if whenever activities i_j and i_l with l > j share resources, these resources are also shared by activities i{l-1} and i_l ; formally, if the activities can be ordered so that for all l > k > j:
+A set of l activities i_1, \ldots, i_l form a cycle if activity i_j shares resources with activity i{j+1} $(j=1,\ldots,l-1)$ and activity i_l shares resources with activity i_1 .
+A set of such activities are said to form a nested-sharing cycle if whenever activities i_j and i_l with $\ell > j$ share resources, these resources are also shared by activities i{l-1} and i_l ; formally, if the activities can be ordered so that for all $\ell > k > j$:

-$$\mathcal{S}(i_j, i\ell) \subseteq \mathcal{S}(i_k, i\ell). \tag{15}$$
+$$\mathcal{S}(i_i, i\ell) \subseteq \mathcal{S}(i_k, i\ell). \tag{15}$$

-In Figure 4, $S(4,2) \subseteq S(1,2)$ so that activities 1, 2 and 4 form a nested-sharing cycle.
-Naturally when a cycle is not nested we say that it is non-nested.
+In Figure 4, $\mathcal{S}(4,2) \subseteq \mathcal{S}(1,2)$ so that activities 1, 2, and 4 form a nested-sharing cycle.
+Naturally when a cycle is not nested we say that it is nonnested.
 Note that if the collaboration graph is acyclic the architecture is, in particular, nested.
 It is also useful to observe that in a nested-sharing cycle there must be a resource that is shared by all activities in the cycle.

 The intuition that nested-sharing cycles do not insert unavoidable idleness rests on how a finite amount of work is allocated to resources (ignoring the precedence processing constraints).
-In Figure 4 resources 1, 2 and 3 can be allocated to activity a4 until it is "exhausted," meaning its amount of work $\lambda_4 m_4$ is processed.
-Afterwards, these resources are free to work on activities a1 and a5 in parallel since there is no sharing between these activities.
-Note that once activity a1's work is done, resources 1, 4 and 2 can work in parallel on activities a2 and a3 even though these two activities are part of a cycle that contain also a1 and a4.
+In Figure 4 resources 1, 2, and 3 can be allocated to activity a4 until it is "exhausted,"

+meaning its amount of work $\lambda_4 m_4$ is processed.
+Afterward, these resources are free to work on activities a1 and a5 in parallel since there is no sharing between these activities.
+Note that once activity a1's work is done, resources 1, 4, and 2 can work in parallel on activities a2 and a3 even though these two activities are part of a cycle that contains also a1 and a4.
 With nested architectures, work can be organized so that once two resources complete all the tasks on which they collaborate they impose no further constraints on each other.

-Non-nested cycles are in general problematic.
+Nonnested cycles are in general problematic.
 We cannot go through the exercise we performed for the network in Figure 4.
-Resources cannot be gradually "freed" in a non-nested cycle: when certain resources are working, other resources are forced to idle.
+Resources cannot be gradually "freed" in a nonnested cycle: when certain resources are working, other resources are forced to idle.
 In the BC+ network when resources 1 and 2 work, resource 3 must idle.

-Definition 4.2 (Nested Collaboration Architecture) We say that the network has a nested collaboration architecture if any cycle in the collaboration graph is a nested-sharing cycle.
+DEFINITION 2.
+(NESTED COLLABORATION ARCHITECTURE).
+We say that the network has a nested collaboration architecture if any cycle in the collaboration graph is a nested-sharing cycle.